 Route || Charleston to Macclenny, Florida (via Savannah, Georgia).

 Miles (Kilometres) Driven || 285 (459)

 Today’s Highlight || Flag raising, Fort Sumter, Charleston

 Day 14.
 Charleston, part II, the (really) photogenic part.
 A return to Georgia, state number 9.
 The oaks trees, Spanish moss & parklike squares of Southern belle Savannah, the Peach State’s oldest city.
-A goodbye to the Original Thirteen Colonies (for now) & a Hola! to Florida, state number 10.
-And finally, after 2 weeks of heading south, a right turn, in the sunshine, across the Sunshine State’s Panhandle.
+A goodbye, for now, to both the Atlantic waters of the Eastern seaboard & the Original Thirteen Colonies, followed by an Hola! to Florida, state number 10.
+And finally, and after 2 weeks of heading south, a right turn, in the sunshine no less, across the Sunshine State’s Panhandle.
 Two hundred eighty-five miles, 3 states, 3 state lines, 1 Epic US Road Trip 2017 day.
+Day 14.

 Charleston, photogenic I’d imagine even in the midst of a hurricane, put on quite a show for the camera today, a steamy day that never let us forget we’re in the Deep South.
 The sea breezes in Charleston Harbour cooled things a bit when en route to Fort Sumter National Monument, one of the city’s must-see attractions.
 And a rather historic one at that.